AI ethics officer: the hiring guide everyone gets wrong

 Then you bury them three levels below the C-suite reporting to legal or communications.

-This is why 60% of organizations will fail to realize AI value by 2027 according to Gartner.
+This is why only 5% of companies qualify as “future-built” for AI according to BCG research.
 Not because ethics doesn’t matter.
 Because you hired someone to manage risk without giving them authority to stop anything.

 The advisory trap